jahansamia/Mutual-found/README.md

 ![IMAGE]()

-#### Fund Return Over Time: This query transforms the yearly return data from columns into rows, making it suitable for time series analysis.
+#### Fund Return Over Time:
+This query transforms the yearly return data from columns into rows, making it suitable for time series analysis.
 It uses a UNION ALL approach to combine data from different years.
 This data can be used to visualize the historical performance of a fund over time.
 Note: For larger datasets or more complex scenarios, consider using database-specific pivoting/unpivoting techniques for improved performance.

+#### Example 3:
---Example 3: Sector Allocation: This would visualize the distribution of investments across different sectors.
+Sector Allocation: This would visualize the distribution of investments across different sectors.
 ````
 SELECT
     fund_symbol,